Build your first query

 You can add two types of elements:

-• Filtering components (Custom condition, Select audience, Predefined filter) allow you to build your own rules, select an audience or a predefined filter to refine your query.
+Filtering components (Custom condition, Select audience, Predefined filter) allow you to build your own rules, select an audience, or use a predefined filter to refine your query.
 They are added at the start of your query and on dotted transitions.
 Learn how to work with filtering components

-• Group operators (AND, OR, EXCEPT) allow you to group together filtering components in the diagram.
+Group operators (AND, OR, EXCEPT) allow you to group filtering components in the diagram.
 They are added on existing transitions before a filtering component.
 Learn how to work with operators

 Example: Recipients who subscribed to the “Sports” newsletter AND who live in New York OR San Francisco.

-The distribution of values shows the percentage of each value of a field within a table, as per the current query parameters.
-Knowing the distribution of values within a query can help you refining your segmentation.
+The distribution of values shows the percentage of each value of a field within a table, based on the current query parameters.
+Knowing the distribution of values within a query helps refine segmentation.

 To access this option, in your query, click the attribute selection button as shown below.
 Then, click on the Information icon next to the selected attribute.
-You have access to the Distribution of values button.
+You can access the Distribution of values button.

 NOTE